 - 1. Demonstrate an understanding of patterns and influences on developmental trajectories and outcomes. - 2.
 Demonstrate an understanding of risk and protective factors influencing adolescent and emerging adult development. - 3.
 Develop an understanding of contemporary trends and issues facing adolescents and emerging adults. - 4.
-Learn and understand the key principles of patient and family-centered care, including principles of respect and dignity, information sharing, supporting participation in care, and collaboration in relationship to child life practice. - 5.
-Develop an understanding of contextual influences on adolescent and emerging adult development such as culture, ethnicity, and socioeconomic influences. - 6.
+Develop an understanding of contextual influences on adolescent and emerging adult development such as culture, ethnicity, and socioeconomic influences. - 5.
 Develop an understanding of best practices in prevention and intervention programming for at-risk adolescents and emerging adults.